12 best graduation gift ideas

 It's no secret that university can be very tough for a lot of students.
-Simply reaching the end of a degree takes so much hard work and dedication, so the efforts and successes of graduates should always be celebrated.
+Simply reaching the end of a degree requires a huge amount of work and dedication, so the efforts and successes of graduates should always be celebrated.

-If you're wondering where to buy graduation gifts, wonder no more.
-With this list of 11 great present ideas, you can find one that's ideal for the lucky graduate.
+If you're looking for graduation gift ideas, we've got you covered.
+With this list of 12 great presents, you can find one that's ideal for the lucky graduate.

 Whether you're buying a graduation gift for him or her, personalised stationery is such a fitting gift for graduates.

 It would be even more fitting as a gift if they're also going into a career that involves writing.
-If you're buying a graduation present for a future lawyer or journalist, a special pen would be something that they could genuinely use in their day-to-day life after uni.
+If you're buying a graduation present for a future lawyer or journalist, a special pen would be genuinely useful in their day-to-day life after uni.

 Watch or jewellery

-Anything from rings to necklaces to watches can make brilliant graduation gifts.
+Anything from rings to necklaces to watches can make great graduation gifts.
 These items last a lifetime and will always act as a reminder of their success at uni.

 While some fine jewellery will undoubtedly cost a lot, it is possible to find some good deals on pieces that are still beautiful.

-It's also worth having a look for jewellery pieces in local independent stores and in charity shops to see if you can find any affordable yet eye-catching gifts.
+You could also look for jewellery pieces in local independent stores and in charity shops to see if you can find any affordable yet eye-catching gifts.

-After all of the stress and hard work of their degree, a recent or soon-to-be graduate will very much appreciate the chance to unwind and get pampered.
+Getting a degree takes a lot of hard work.
+So, a recent or soon-to-be graduate will very much appreciate the chance to unwind and get pampered.
 And what better way than on a spa day?

-Depending on where you book and what treatments are included in the offer, spa days can be quite expensive – but there are plenty of good deals out there if you know where to look.
+Depending on where you book and what treatments are included in the offer, spa days can be quite expensive.
+But luckily, there are plenty of great deals out there if you know where to look.

 On these sites, try sorting the results by low-to-high price to find the cheapest offers.
-But, when looking through the deals, make sure the reviews are good and check whether the voucher would include a spa treatment.
+But, when looking through the deals, make sure the reviews are good.

-Some vouchers only allow access to facilities like the pool and sauna – still great for a day out, but it could end up disappointing anyone hoping for a massage or similar spa treatment.
+You should also check whether the voucher actually includes a spa treatment.
+Some vouchers only allow access to facilities like the pool and sauna.
+While that's still great for a day out, it could end up disappointing anyone hoping for a massage or similar spa treatment.

 If there's ever a good time to pop open the champagne, graduation is it.
 While it's definitely not the cheapest of drinks, it is possible to find good deals on champagne.

-Our food and drink deals page is a good place to start, as is your local supermarket – if you have a big food shop near you, they should have a big range of drinks and would therefore be more likely to have reduced prices on their champagnes.
+Our food and drink deals page is a good place to start, as is your local supermarket.
+If you have a big food shop near you, they should have a wide range of drinks and would therefore be more likely to have reduced prices on their champagnes.

 And, of course, prosecco, cava and other sparkling wines are excellent alternatives to champagne.
-They should cost a fair bit less than their famous cousin, and will still taste delicious.
+They should cost a fair bit less, and will still taste delicious.

-Bloom & Wild is better known for its flowers, but they also have a small yet great selection of houseplants for sale – we've even seen a pineapple plant on there.
+Bloom & Wild is better known for its flowers, but they also have a small yet great selection of houseplants for sale.
+The Chinese Money plant in the above picture is from Bloom & Wild and costs around £35 at the time of writing.

 Another popular online plant store is Patch Plants.
-They have a range of plants with rather brilliant names – at the time of writing, this includes Spike (a cactus), Tommy (a cherry tomato plant) and Big Ken (a kentia palm which is, in fairness, pretty big).
+They have a range of plants with rather brilliant names such as Spike (a cactus), Gus (an Asparagus Fern) and Big Ken (a kentia palm which is, in fairness, pretty big).

 A personalised art print is such a wonderful and unique graduation gift.

-We love the ones pictured above from Etsy.
-They cost about £10 each at the time of writing, and can be custom-made for the person you're giving the gift to.
+We love the one pictured here from Etsy.
+It costs about £10 at the time of writing, and can be custom-made for the person you're giving the gift to.

-Alternatively, if you're a talented artist yourself, you could consider drawing or painting something for them.
+Or, if you're a talented artist yourself, you could consider drawing or painting something.
 Knowing that you took the time and effort to make an artwork for them is bound to mean a lot to any graduate.
+Plus, it's a great eco-friendly gift.

-There's a huge range of biscuits, chocolates and other sweet treats on sites like Etsy, Biscuiteers and Not On The High Street.
+There's a huge range of biscuits, chocolates and other sweet treats on sites like Etsy (where the pictured biscuits are from), Biscuiteers and Not On The High Street.
 Prices for these gifts can vary quite a lot and will generally be higher for personalised ones, but they shouldn't cost you a fortune.

-Scrapbooks themselves are usually pretty affordable (the one in the above picture was around £5 from Hobbycraft at the time of writing) – and you could customise it for free if you already have arts and craft materials at home.
+Scrapbooks themselves are usually pretty affordable (the one in the picture costs around £4 from Wilko at the time of writing).
+You could customise them for free if you already have arts and craft materials at home.

 Find some photos of you and them and maybe add some notes along the way about the good times you've spent together.
 It's even better if you have photos and stories that are directly related to their time at uni, but it's not a problem if not.

-As with spa days, websites like Buyagift.com have some great deals on afternoon tea experiences.
+Like with spa days, websites like Buyagift.com (where the pictured gift is from) have some great deals on afternoon tea experiences.
 You might even be able to find vouchers for spa days with afternoon tea.

-Or, you could even make some indulgent sandwiches and cakes at home for your loved one, making sure to get their favourite tea and maybe even a glass of bubbly.
-It would be the most cost-effective way of giving the gift of afternoon tea, and quite possibly the most thoughtful way too.
+You could prepare some indulgent sandwiches and cakes at home, making sure to get their favourite tea and maybe even a glass of bubbly.
+It would be the most cost-effective way to give the gift of afternoon tea, and quite possibly the most thoughtful way too.

 Planted tree on their behalf

-It goes without saying that planting more trees is essential for the planet.
-By arranging for a tree to be planted on someone's behalf for their graduation, you and them will have the joy of knowing that the gift is doing some good in the world – and will do for many years to come.
+So, arranging for a tree to be planted on someone else's behalf is easily one of the best eco-friendly gift ideas.
+You and them will have the joy of knowing that the graduation gift is doing some good in the world – and will do for many years to come.

 For this gift, perhaps have a look at the National Trust website to donate towards their 'plant a tree fund'.
 They ask for a minimum £5 donation which pays for a tree sapling to be planted.
 And, the more you donate, the more trees that get planted.